nafeu/nafeu.github.io/_posts/2018-10-19-realtime-presentation-slides-with-socketio-express-nodejs-and-javascript.md

 This adds a handle for a new event type we create called `update slide`.
 We want to have an `alert` pop up on screen anytime we recieve an `update slide` event from our socket connection.

-Now that we have that ready, lets figure out how we can actually fire that event within our server.
+Now that we have that ready, let's figure out how we can actually fire that event within our server.

 Go back to the `Socket Events` section in our **server.js**, and underneath our first `console.log()` add `socket.emit('update slide')` like so: